Chemical Engineering (ChE) Graduate Courses (2019-20)

 ChE/Ch 165.
 Chemical Thermodynamics.
 9 units (3-0-6): first term.
 An advanced course emphasizing the conceptual structure of modern thermodynamics and its applications.
 Review of the laws of thermodynamics; thermodynamic potentials and Legendre transform; equilibrium and stability conditions; metastability and phase separation kinetics; thermodynamics of single-component fluid and binary mixtures; models for solutions; phase and chemical equilibria; surface and interface thermodynamics; electrolytes and polymeric liquids.
 Instructor: Wang.

 ChE 174.
 Special Topics in Transport Phenomena.
-9 units (3-0-6): third term.
+9 units (3-0-6): first term.
+May be repeated for credit.
 Advanced problems in heat, mass, and momentum transfer.
-Introduction to mechanics of complex fluids; physicochemical hydrodynamics; microstructured fluids; colloidal dispersions; microfluidics; selected topics in hydrodynamic stability theory; transport phenomena in materials processing.
+Introduction to mechanics of complex fluids; physicochemical hydrodynamics; microstructured fluids; colloidal dispersions and active matter.
 Other topics may be discussed depending on class needs and interests.
-Not offered 2018-19.
+Instructor: Brady.

 ChE 190.
 Special Problems in Chemical Engineering.
 Up to 9 units by arrangement: any term.
 Special courses of readings or laboratory instruction.
 The student should consult a member of the faculty and prepare a definite program of reading, computation, theory and/or experiment.
 The student must submit a summary of progress at midterm and, at the end of the quarter, a final assignment designed in consultation with the instructor.
 This course may be credited only once.
 Grading: either grades or pass/fail, as arranged with the instructor.
 Instructor: Staff.